My Story

 Whānau

-My Koro Bill Gillibrand had in-depth knowledge in many areas of Rongoā.
-I was in awe of his Te kapehu whetū, the Māori star navigation compass.
-His whānau, the Subritzky’s of Houhora, Northland, were well-known for being seafarers and boat builders.
-He taught me so much about the Te Rongoā traditions of our iwi tribe and maintained our whānau.
+My Koro Bill held in-depth knowledge of many areas of Rongoā.
+I was especially in awe of his understanding of Te Kapehu Whetū, the Māori star navigation compass.
+His whānau, the Subritzky’s of Houhora, Northland, were renowned seafarers and boat builders.
+From him, I learned not only about the healing traditions of our Ngā Phui iwi but also the strength of maintaining our whānau through whakapapa and wairua.

 Mihi